saitaiky/notebook/docs/docs/aws/networking/enhanced-networking.md

 - If your packets-per-second rate reaches its ceiling, consider moving to enhanced networking.
 If your rate reaches its ceiling, you've likely reached the upper thresholds of the virtual network interface driver.
 - If your throughput is near or exceeding 20K packets per second (PPS) on the **VIF driver**, it's a best practice to use enhanced networking.

-:::infoWhat is SR-IOV?
+:::info What is SR-IOV?
 SR-IOV is a method of device virtualization that provides higher I/O performance and lower CPU utilization when compared to **traditional virtualized network interfaces**.
 Enhanced networking provides higher bandwidth, higher packet per second (PPS) performance, and consistently lower inter-instance latencies.
 There is no additional charge for using enhanced networking.
 :::

-:::infoWhat is enhanced networking?
+:::info What is enhanced networking?
 Enhanced networking uses single root I/O virtualization (SR-IOV) to provide high-performance networking capabilities on supported instance types.
 SR-IOV is a method of device virtualization that provides higher I/O performance and lower CPU utilization when compared to traditional virtualized network interfaces.
 Enhanced networking provides higher bandwidth, higher packet per second (PPS) performance, and consistently lower inter-instance latencies.
 There is no additional charge for using enhanced networking.
 :::

-:::infoEnable Elastic Network Adapter
+:::info Enable Elastic Network Adapter
 From your local computer, enable the enhanced networking attribute using one of the following commands:

 `aws ec2 modify-instance-attribute --instance-id instance_id --ena-support`